Skip to main content

 Transfer students do not follow the Direct to College admission pathway.
 Learn more about Transfer Admissions at the College of Engineering.

-Engineering Undeclared students can get involved with student communities, clubs and competition teams, participate in undergraduate research, and learn about study abroad opportunities starting in their first quarter.
+ENGRUD students get involved with student communities, clubs and competition teams, participate in undergraduate research, and learn about study abroad opportunities starting in their first quarter.

-Engineering Undeclared students should expect to take a math and science course each quarter during their first year.
-They will complete their schedules with general education requirements and optional seminars.
+ENGRUD students should expect to take a math, science, and general education or seminar course each quarter during their first year.

 1. The UW part of the Common App opens each year on September 1 with a deadline of November 15 for admission for the following autumn quarter.